Skajdrowski/soc-auto-splitter/README.md

-# soc-auto-splitter
+# S.T.A.L.K.E.R.: Shadow of Chernobyl AutoSplitter

-An auto splitter for XR 3DA.
+An auto splitter for SoC, using Autosplitting runtime.

 ## Compilation